RIOT-OS/RIOT/tests/sys/ztimer_sleep_range/README.md

 # Introduction

-This test application does some basic functionality testing of ztimer_sleep_range.
+This test application does some basic functionality testing of ztimer_periodic.